 Aerial Park Guides are responsible for leading campers and guests through the Camp Muskoka Aerial Park.
 This is a physical job and applicants must be comfortable with working at heights for extended periods of time.
 Aerial Park Guides will also be responsible for ensuring campers and guests are wearing safety equipment properly.
 Guides will be trained in emergency procedures in order to ensure the safety and wellbeing of everyone.

 Maintenance and Facility Workers are responsible for the day-to-day operation and needs of the entire camp facility.
-This job includes minor construction, plumbing and electrical work.
-Duties will also include yard work and landscaping.
+This job includes minor construction, general building repairs, house keeping, groundskeeping, and landscaping.

 Kitchen Helpers are responsible for the preparation and serving of all meals.
 This will include occasional shifts washing dishes.